coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 exercises: 10
 questions:
   - "What tools are used for developing code"
+  - "What is a code editor"
   - "What is an IDE?"
 objectives:
   - "Clarify differences between code editors and IDE's"
-  - "Basic concept of IDE is introduced"
+  - "Basic concepts of code editors and IDEs are introduced"
   - "Main IDE usage benefits explained"
 keypoints:
   - "IDEs are helpful and can boost effectiveness"